christran85-cyber/enterprise-security-operations-lab/README.md

 VirtualBox provides the virtualization platform for the entire project.

-Five primary virtual machines are created.
+Five primary virtual machines were created.

 ### VM 1 — OPNsense